 - Secure the phone with a strong PIN or password and use a biometric option, such as a fingerprint scan, whenever possible.

 - Register your phone for location tracking.
-Both Android and iPhone provide options to locate a device, and some mobile antivirus software includes such functions.
+Both Android and iPhone provide options to locate a device, and some of the best Android antivirus apps include such functions.
 "When registering, you will need to create an account to enable access to the service from another device," said Anscombe.
 "Make sure these credentials are memorable."

 - Always log out of apps when you aren't using them, especially those for Facebook, Twitter and other social-networking services.